evanscloud/atp-rankings-cli-gem/README.md

 ## Overview

-This gem will provide a list of the current top 20 players in contention to qualify for the Barclays ATP World Tour Finals.
-User can select a player based on there full name or a number to select a player based on that official ATP ranking number.
-Options to view player's bio, current activity for the year, and recent tournament played.
+This gem will provide a list of the current top 20 tennis players in contention to qualify for the Barclays ATP World Tour Finals.
+User can select an athlete based on there Emirates ATP Race to London ranking to view there bio.

 ## Development